 If you file your tax return on a calendar year basis, but the corporation files a return for a fiscal year, report the amounts on your tax return for the year in which the corporation's fiscal year ends.
-For example, if the corporation's tax year ends in February 2021, report the amounts on your 2021 tax return.
+For example, if the corporation's tax year ends in February 2024, report the amounts on your 2024 tax return.

 If you have losses, deductions, or credits from a prior year that weren't deductible or usable because of certain limitations, such as the basis limitations or the at-risk limitations, take them into account in determining your income, loss, or credits for this year.
 However, except for passive activity losses and credits, don't combine the prior year amounts with any amounts shown on this Schedule K-1 to get a net figure to report on your return.
-Instead, report the amounts on your return on a year-by-year basis.
+Instead, report the amounts on your return on a vear-by-vear basis.

-If you have amounts other than those shown on Schedule K-1 to report on

-Schedule E (Form 1040), enter each item separately on Schedule E (Form 1040), line 28.
+If you have amounts other than those shown on Schedule K-1 to report on Schedule E (Form CAUTION 1040), enter each item separately on Schedule E (Form 1040), line 28.

 Codes.
-In box 10 and boxes 12 through 17, the corporation will identify each item by entering a code in the column to the left of the dollar amount entry space.
-See List of Codes. later.
+In boxes 10, 12, 13, and boxes 15 through 17, the corporation will identify each item by entering a code in the column to the left of the dollar amount entry space.
+See List of Codes, later.